ramiror/spanglish/README.md

 To early risen someone | To take advantage of someone's slowness To rest someone | To take advantage of someone's slowness To mexicaniate | To steal a criminal's booty
+Putting was the gus! | You must pay

 ## English -> Spanish